snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

 > [!NOTE]
 > The connector always starts crawling from the root of the URL.
 For example - if your provided URL is `https://www.contoso.com/electronics`, then the connector will start crawl from `https://www.contoso.com`.

-The connector only crawls webpages in the domain of root URLs and does not support crawling of out-of-domain URLs.
+The connector only crawls webpages in the domain of root URLs and doesn't support crawling of out-of-domain URLs.
 Redirection is only supported within the same domain.
 If there are redirections in the webpages to be crawled, you may add the redirected URL directly in list of URLs to be crawled.

 **Use sitemap for crawling**

 When selected, the connector only crawls the URLs listed in the sitemap.
-This also allows you to configure incremental crawling during a later step.
+This option also allows you to configure incremental crawling during a later step.
 If not selected or no sitemap is found, the connector does a deep crawl of all the links found on the root URL of the site.

 When this option is selected, the crawler performs the following steps:

 a.
 The crawler looks for the robots.txt file in the root location.
-For example - if your provided URL is `https://www.contoso.com`, then the crawler will look for the robots.txt file at `https://www.contoso.com/robots.txt`.
+For example - if your provided URL is `https://www.contoso.com`, then the crawler looks for the robots.txt file at `https://www.contoso.com/robots.txt`.

 b.
-Upon locating the robots.txt file, the crawler will find the sitemap links in the robots.txt file.
+Upon locating the robots.txt file, the crawler finds the sitemap links in the robots.txt file.

 c.
-The crawler will then crawl all webpages as listed in the sitemap files.
+The crawler then crawls all webpages as listed in the sitemap files.

 d.
-In case of failure in any of the above steps, the crawler performs a deep crawl of the website, without throwing any error.
+If there is failure in any of the above steps, the crawler performs a deep crawl of the website, without throwing any error.

 ### 3. Graph Connector Agent

 The Graph connector agent acts as a bridge between your website instance and the connector APIs, enabling secure and efficient data transfer.
 In this step, select the agent configuration you want to use for your connector.

-If you have not installed the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045) already, you can [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
+If you haven't installed the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045) already, you can [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
 Once installed, ensure that the agent is configured correctly to connect your on-premises websites with the connector.

 ### 4. Authentication Type
-The authentication method you choose will apply for all websites you have provided to index in a connection.
+The authentication method you choose applies for all websites you have provided to index in a connection.
 To authenticate and sync content from websites, choose **one of the five** supported methods:<br>

 a. **None** <br>
 Select this option if your websites are publicly accessible without any authentication requirements. <br>